singhalrk/pyGradInfer/README.md

 we know the system of equations, this would module would give you the gravitational constant.

-These kind of problems are popular in systems biology where
+These kind of problems are popular in systems biology where we have some prior knowledge on the system of equations and in some cases we may have some knowledge of the parameters or in some cases we may not be able to observe all the states.
+For this reason we use a technique called Gaussian Process Gradient Matching